eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/TSA/README.md

 - A Kubernetes cluster
 - A writable container registry
-- A working OCMW namespace with shared Keycloak, signer, NATS, and resolver services
+- A working OCM namespace with shared Keycloak, signer, NATS, and resolver services

 ---